 To help advance your neuroscience research program, Emmes offers Phase I-IV clinical trial research services, from protocol development to regulatory submissions and publications.
 Our global monitoring capability across North America, Europe, and Asia ensures you can recruit the sites and patients necessary to complete your studies.
 To gain the insights required from your clinical trial, our team of experienced biostatisticians and clinicians employ validated neuropsychological and quality of life (QOL) assessments in your study design.

 Neurology clinical trial protocols often require complex testing involving a variety of technologies.
-Through our Advantage eClinical technology Emmes can help you optimize the collection, processing, and analysis of data collected from sites, patients across a variety of neurological diagnostic tools (e.g.,CT, structural MRI, fMRI, MR spectroscopy, EEG, diffusion tensor imaging).
+Emmes can help you optimize the collection, processing, and analysis of data collected from sites and patients across a variety of neurological diagnostic tools (e.g.,CT, structural MRI, fMRI, MR spectroscopy, EEG, diffusion tensor imaging) using our Advantage eClinical suite of clinical technologies.

 To achieve your objectives of maximizing site and patient-level data, we provide electronic data capture of CRFs, patient reported outcomes and diaries, as well as data from phone apps, wearables, and other digital technologies.